When Someone Dies in Northern Ireland

 Register within 5 days

-Death certificates cost £15 each
+Death certificates cost £8 each on the day

 Tell Us Once is NOT available in Northern Ireland